numba/numba/docs/source/developer/threading_implementation.rst

   parallelism with it may result in deadlocks or other undefined behavior.

-- Certain backends may reuse the main thread for computation, but this behavior shouldn't be relied on (for instance, for exceptions propagating).
+- Certain backends may reuse the main thread for computation, but this behavior shouldn't be relied upon (for instance, if propagating exceptions).

 Use in Code Generation
 ~~~~~~~~~~~~~~~~~~~~~~